mwensveen-nl/mavenresolvefromworkspace/README.md

-# mavenresolvefromworkspace
-Eclipse plugin to set the option Maven: Resolve dependencies from workspace
+# Maven Resolve Dependencies from Workspace